Neutrino oscillation

 Although individual experiments, such as the set of solar neutrino experiments, are consistent with non-oscillatory mechanisms of neutrino flavor conversion, taken altogether, neutrino experiments imply the existence of neutrino oscillations.
 Especially relevant in this context are the reactor experiment KamLAND and the accelerator experiments such as MINOS.
 The KamLAND experiment has indeed identified oscillations as the neutrino flavor conversion mechanism involved in the solar electron neutrinos.
 Similarly, MINOS confirms the oscillation of atmospheric neutrinos and gives a better determination of the mass squared splitting.

-The Dutch Paradigm explains the preference for one type of chirality, for naked neutrinos being left-handed.
-It is the logical consequence of the backlog of the magnetic manifestation relative to the electric manifestation.
+The Dutch Paradigm explains the preference for a specific chirality, with naked neutrinos being left-handed.
+It is the logical consequence of the delay of the magnetic manifestation relative to the electric manifestation.

 As per animations: